 Financial Services from External Sources The OFA of AMS has learned free financial consultations are being offered at AMS, promoted by external companies.
 We are posting this note to alert you that OFA does not endorse these services nor do we know about them in advance of their visit to our campus.
-We caution students, residents to make informed decisions, shop around for advice and educate yourself before paying a servicer to help navigate the loan repayment process.
+We caution students and residents to make informed decisions, shop around for advice and educate yourself before paying an advisor to help navigate the loan repayment process.

 Graduated and Working in Rhode Island?
 Consider the 2018 Wavemaker Fellowship where you could receive an annual refundable tax credit against your RI income tax to defray the cost of student loan repayments.
 Applications for 2018 available January 2018.
 For more details, please visit website.